teespring-labs/active_record_replica/README.md

 ## Introduction

-active_record_slave redirects all database reads to slave instances while ensuring that all writes go to the master database. active_record_slave ensures that any reads that are performed within a database transaction are by default directed to the master database to ensure data consistency.
+Redirect database reads to slave instances while ensuring that all writes go to the master database.
+Any reads that are performed within a database transaction are by default directed to the master database to ensure data consistency.

 ## Status